bravelittlescientist/node-openmv-bots/README.md

 This code relies on a running instance of [OpenSimulator](http://opensimulator.org/).
 The default configuration assumes a local grid is running.

-# Getting Started
+# Testing

-    $ npm install openmv-bots

-At minimum, this code requires a running instance of OpenSimulator and an existing user account.
+At minimum, testing this code requires a running instance of OpenSimulator and an existing user account.
 Update the example config file to contain your credentials.

     $ cp config.json.example config.json